aquilaalba/webclgl/README.md

 <h3>Graphical output</h3>
 The anterior examples only execute one program type "KERNEL" (fragment program), write to a hidden buffer "result", perform readPixels over this buffer and return the output.
 <br />
-To represent data that evolve over time you can enable the graphical output indicating the canvas element as first argument:
+To represent data that evolve over time you can enable the graphical output indicating one WebGLRenderingContext or canvas element as first argument:
 ```html

     <canvas id="graph" width="512" height="512"></canvas>